NSAPH/National-Causal-Analysis/Exposures/raw_data/readme.md

 ## PM2.5 Input Data

-We receive a series of .RDS files from Joel Schwarz's team containing annual estimates of mean pm2.5 for each zip code.
-We have not been given permission to share these data, but the directory `annual_pm25` is created as a place holder.
-Yaguang Wei, a member of Joel's team wrote the following description of how the estimates were created:
+We receive a series of .RDS files from Dr. Joel Schwarz's team containing annual estimates of mean pm2.5 for each zip code.
+We did not do the aggregation ourselves and cannot directly reproduce it, but the source grid point data is available [here](https://beta.sedac.ciesin.columbia.edu/data/set/aqdh-pm2-5-concentrations-contiguous-us-1-km-2000-2016).
+Yaguang Wei, a member of Dr Schwartz's team (who developed the aggregation method) wrote the following description of how the estimates were created:

 >The daily and annual estimations of ambient PM2.5 at ZIP Codes across the continental US, 2000-2016, were aggregated from the estimations at 1km*1km grid cells.
 Below is a summary of how these estimations were created: